 Example.
 Regina Gray, a U.S. citizen, uses a calendar tax year.
-She was employed in American Samoa from July 2, 1993, to January 1, 1995.
-Her 1994 income consisted of her salary from her job plus interest of \$500 on deposits in a U.S. bank.
+She was employed in American Samoa from July 2, 1994, to January 1, 1996.
+Her 1995 income consisted of her salary from her job plus interest of \$500 on deposits in a U.S. bank.

-Regina does not have to file a U.S. income tax return for 1994 because she can claim the possession exclusion for 1994, and her U.S. income is below the amount that is required for filing a U.S. tax return.
+Regina does not have to file a U.S. income tax return for 1995 because she can claim the possession exclusion for 1995, and her U.S. income is below the amount that would cause her to have to file a U.S. tax return.

-Regina filed both U.S. and Samoan income tax returns for 1993, and she will file only a Samoan tax return for 1994.
+Regina filed both U.S. and Samoan income tax returns for 1994, and she will file only a Samoan tax return for 1995.

 Dependents filing requirements.
-Generally, a person who receives unearned income, such as interest and dividends, has total income of more than \$600, and can be claimed as a dependent on another person's return, must file a return.
+Generally, a person who receives unearned income, such as interest and dividends, has total income of more than \$650, and can be claimed as a dependent on another person's return, must file a return.
 For more information, see the instructions for Form 1040.